nextcloud/documentation/developer_manual/exapp_development/tech_details/Authentication.rst

 .. note::

 	The Nextcloud server verifies this session key and allows **CORS protection** and **Two-Factor authentication** to be bypassed for requests coming from ExApps.
-	Also the rate limit is not applied to requests coming from ExApps.
+	Also, the rate limit is not applied to requests coming from ExApps.